WHEN

 every time it happens.
 Bottom line, it's nobody else's

-business whom a therapist is treating--and that goes for their siblings,
+business whom a therapist is treating - and that goes for their

-their colleagues, their best friends--or even, their spouse.
+colleagues, their siblings, their best friends--or even, their spouse!

 Many

-years ago, a family member (by marriage) grandly announced that
+years ago, a family member (by marriage) boastfully announced that

-his therapy client appeared on the cover of that month's high-profile
+his therapy client appeared on the cover of a specific high-profile

-magazine.
-My gut twisted, allerting me this was
+magazine that month.
+My gut twisted, alerting me

-a serious breach of ethics.
-I had just returned to school in pursuit
+this was a breach of ethics.
+I'd returned to academia in pursuit

 Protecting